ansys/pyensight/doc/source/rest_api/rest_api.rst

    The information here is for informational purposes only.
 The API has been defined, but it is not currently enabled in EnSight.
-It is scheduled for release in Ensight 2024 R1.
+It is scheduled for release in EnSight 2024 R1.

 Enabling the API via PyEnSight